fed1620/BookWarm/README.md

 ~~~~~~~~~~
 Igor(newLayoutLauncher) - Make sure each note activity has a skeleton java file
 to go with it.
 Create a separate "Add Note Activity" with a large text box for inputting the note
 content, a smaller EditText for an optional page number, and a button to create the note.
-Create a java file for that activity that will pass a Note object (via intent.putExtra()) back to NoteDetailsActivity (which
-Jake will be creating) when the Create Note button is pressed.

 Federico(Iostream Broadswordsman) - Remove the menu button we created, and switch it's functionality to the activity bar in
 MainActivity